 Benefits which service providers will be getting out of vCloud Availability solution is very similar to what vCloud Air is currently providing under their DRaaS service.
 Main benefits of vCloud Availability can be listed down as below:

 - Self-service protection, failover and failback workflows per VM.

-- Recovery point objective (RPO) support from from 15 minutes to 24 hours.
+- Recovery point objective (RPO) support from 15 minutes to 24 hours.